The Wing Wagon: a Taste of Buffalo on Public Square

-During those first few years the Duffy Dome, as Mel Busler liked to refer to it as, would see nights where the Watertown Pirates would literally outdraw the Pittsburgh Pirates, sometimes with 5,000+ raucous fans in attendance.
+During those first few years, the Duffy Dome, as Mel Busler liked to refer to it, would see nights where the Watertown Pirates would literally outdraw the Pittsburgh Pirates, sometimes with 5,000+ raucous fans in attendance.
 The Watertown Pirates would lead the league and shatter attendance records those first few years where on summer nights, you could hear those horns blowing from just about anywhere in the city.

 Going to the concession stand, one could smell the distinct aroma of chicken wing sauce in the air – that hot pepper, buttery aroma that smelled like it had a touch of vinegar in it.
 I may be mistaken, but I’m almost certain Wing Wagon was working in the concession area selling orders of wings.
 If not, I’m blaming it on taking a foul ball to the head.

-What I do remember was the concession stand also sold chocolate candy bars, perhaps for a $1.00 or $1.50, I don’t recall exactly.
-But, I do know that the wrapper contained the equivalent of the golden ticket to Willy Wonka’s Chocolate Factory: a coupon for buy 10 chicken wings, get 10 chicken wings free from the Wing Wagon.
+I do remember that the concession stand also sold chocolate candy bars, perhaps for $1.00 or $1.50, but I don’t recall exactly.
+I do know that the wrapper contained the equivalent of the golden ticket to Willy Wonka’s Chocolate Factory: a coupon to buy ten chicken wings and get ten chicken wings free from the Wing Wagon.

 My brother and I, recipients of said golden ticket, would make the trip down the yellow brick road to see the wonderful wizard of wings.
-We would get our buy 10, get 10 wings free and a couple of sodas (there may have been fries, too, but hey, we were there for the wings!) – all for about $3.00, if I remember correctly.
-Thus began my love for the chicken wing and it was due in part to my favorite baseball team.
-It was like the perfect meal on a perfect summer day and that hot sauce may have put a little pep in my step.
+We would get our buy 10, get ten wings free, and a couple of sodas (there may have been fries, too, but hey, we were there for the wings!) – all for about $3.00, if I remember correctly.
+Thus began my love for the chicken wing, which was due partly to my favorite baseball team.
+It was like the perfect meal on a perfect summer day, and that hot sauce may have put a little pep in my step.

 While attending the University at Buffalo, I had wings from who knows how many different places – it was a scavenger hunt to find who made the best.
-It was said there by many that while the Anchor Bar created the chicken wing, Duff’s perfected them and I found that to be pretty much true.
-Having lived all over the country, Duff’s is at the top of the list, but, in my book, they’re there with some pretty good company in the name of Wing Wagon, too.
+Many said that while the Anchor Bar created the chicken wing, Duff’s perfected them, and I found that to be pretty much true.
+Having lived all over the country, Duff’s is at the top of the list, but in my book, they’re there with some pretty good company in the name of Wing Wagon, too.